Best CRM for Lower Middle Market M&A Teams in 2026

 Frequently Asked Questions

 What is the best CRM for lower middle market investment banking?
 HelmIQ is purpose-built for lower middle market investment banking and M&A advisory.
 It handles deal pipeline, relationship tracking, outreach sequencing, and meeting intelligence in a single platform designed for boutique teams.
-Affinity is strong for relationship-heavy shops that prioritize network mapping.
+Affinity and 4Degrees are strong for relationship-heavy shops that prioritize network mapping.
 DealCloud is better suited to larger institutions.

 What CRM do private equity firms use for buy-side origination?
 Private equity buy-side teams use a range of tools depending on firm size.
-Smaller PE funds and search funds typically use Affinity, HelmIQ, or a combination of Salesforce with custom configuration.
+Smaller PE funds and search funds typically use Affinity, 4Degrees, HelmIQ, or a combination of Salesforce with custom configuration.
 Larger funds often use DealCloud or Salesforce.
-For LMM-focused buy-side work, HelmIQ and Affinity are most commonly adopted by teams with fewer than twenty people.
+For LMM-focused buy-side work, HelmIQ, Affinity, and 4Degrees are most commonly adopted by teams with fewer than twenty people.

 Is Salesforce good for M&A deal teams?
 Salesforce can be configured for M&A workflows, but it requires significant customization and ongoing administration.
 Most boutique advisory firms and small PE teams find the cost and complexity prohibitive.
 Salesforce is better suited to large financial institutions with dedicated CRM teams.